curl/everything-curl/internals/structs.md

 # Structs

 This section documents internal structs.
-Since they are truly internal, we can and will change them occasionally which might make this section slightly out of date at times.
+Since they are truly internal, we change them occasionally which might make this section slightly out of date at times.

 ## Curl_easy